Topological and Geometrical Random Walks on Bidisperse Random Sphere Packings: Introduction

-Recently, we developed a model to predict the release kinetics of matrix tablets \cite{DCDS_B}.
-A matrix tablet is a device used to deliver a drug and to release it in a controlled fashion over an extended period of time.
-They are formulated as powder mixtures of the pharmaceutically active drug and at least two inactive ingredients, namely water soluble excipients and water insoluble polymers.
-Upon placement of the compressed tablet in fluid, the polymer matrix remains largely intact while soluble excipient and drug particles are dissolved and carried away by diffusion.
-It is of great interest to predict the time course of the drug release and its dependence on the composition of the powder mixture.
-In \cite{DCDS_B} we proposed a mathematical model for the drug release process, based on a discrete random walk model which serves as the starting point for the present paper.
+Recently, we developed a mathematical model to predict the release kinetics of matrix tablets \cite{DCDS_B}.
+A matrix tablet is a device used to deliver a pharmaceutically active drug and to release it in a controlled fashion over an extended period of time, longer than if an immediate release tablet were used.
+Matrix tablets are formulated as powder mixtures of the pharmaceutically active drug and at least two inactive ingredients, namely water soluble excipients and water insoluble polymers.
+Upon placement of the compressed tablet in a fluid, the polymer matrix remains largely intact while soluble excipient and drug particles are dissolved and carried away by diffusion.
+It is of great interest to predict the time course of the drug release and its dependence on the composition of the powder mixture as well as compaction pressure and possible curing temperature.
+In \cite{DCDS_B} we proposed a mathematical model for the drug release process, based on a discrete random walk model.
+This work serves as the starting point for the present paper.